Go to content

 Electors who meet certain legislative requirements can apply to become a registered general postal voter with the Australian Electoral Commission.
 Registered general postal voters will receive their postal ballot papers automatically without having to apply.

-A political party registered under the Electoral Act for state elections.
+A political party registered under the Local Government Act for local government elections or the Electoral Act for state elections.

 • Registration